JvanKatwijk/SDRunoPlugin_drm/README.md

    * libgcc_s_dw-1.dll
    * libwinpthread-1.dll

-These libraries are needed for the final converting of AAC (or xHE-AAC) to PCM samples, that in the end are converted to sound.
+These libraries are needed for convertings the  AAC (or xHE-AAC) blocks to PCM samples.
+The latter are in the end converted to sound.

-**Note that,if (one of) these libraries is NOT installed, the plugin will work with limited functionality: no sound will be decoded**.
+** If (one of) these libraries is NOT installed, the plugin will work with limited functionality: no sound will be decoded**.

-In case the libfdk-aac-2.dll or one of the other two could not be installed, the plugin will show a message to invite you to install the library (libraries)
+In that case the plugin will
+show a message to invite you to install the library (libraries)

 ![overview](/lib-not-found.png?raw=true)